Mountain Stage: History

 Created by Andy Ridenour, Larry Groce and Francis Fisher, Mountain Stage originally aired in 1983.
 All three founders continued in their original roles until 2011, when Executive Producer Ridenour retired after 28 years.
 Mountain Stage is now produced by Adam Harris, who began working for the show in 2005 as an unpaid intern.
 Each year between 24 and 26 two-hour episodes are produced.
 Most are recorded at the Culture Center Theater in Charleston, West Virginia; however, the show has traveled to New York City, Boston, Philadelphia, Pennsylvania; Ann Arbor, Michigan; Ashland, Kentucky; Athens, Georgia; Bristol, Tennessee/Virginia; Winnipeg Folk Festival (Canada), Lexington, Kentucky; Pittsburgh, Pennsylvania; Kerrville Folk Festival (Texas); Harrisonburg, Virginia; and Fairbanks, Alaska.

 In 2003 a coffee-table style book, "20 Years of Mountain Stage", was published in honor of the radio show's 20th Anniversary.

-Between 2001-2003, Mountain Stage taped thirty-nine episodes of a nationally syndicated television series for public television.
+Between 2001 and 2003, Mountain Stage taped thirty-nine episodes of a nationally syndicated television series for public television.
 In 2007, an additional series of nine, one-hour specials, filmed in high-definition, were also recorded for public television.
-The TV series featured John Pizzarelli, John Mayall, Richard Thompson, Nanci Griffith, The Holmes Brothers, Odetta, Arlo Guthrie & the Guthrie Family Legacy, Martina McBride, Ralph Stanley & the Clinch Mountain Boys, Yonder Mountain String Band in 2014, John Hammond and Jorma Kaukonen.
+The TV series featured John Pizzarelli, John Mayall, Richard Thompson, Nanci Griffith, the Holmes Brothers, Odetta, Arlo Guthrie & the Guthrie Family Legacy, Martina McBride, Ralph Stanley & the Clinch Mountain Boys, Yonder Mountain String Band in 2014, John Hammond and Jorma Kaukonen.

 Mountain Stage began its 28th season in Glasgow, Scotland as part of the 2011 Celtic Connections Festival.
 Its 750th show was recorded in September, 2011, at the North House Folk School in Grand Marais, Minnesota.
 Episode 800 was recorded in 2013 with Dawes, Ani DiFranco, Dave Mason and Red Baraat.
-The show recorded episode 900 in July 2017 with Steve Earle & The Dukes, The Mastersons, The Sherman Holmes Project, Steelism and WV storyteller Bil Lepp.
+The show recorded episode 900 in July 2017 with Steve Earle & The Dukes, The Mastersons, The Sherman Holmes Project, Steelism and West Virginia storyteller Bil Lepp.

 The 35th Anniversary of Mountain Stage was celebrated in December 2018 with the Amy Ray Band, Crash Test Dummies, Anais Mitchell, Parker Millsap and William Matheny.

 Mountain Stage has welcomed six Guest Hosts since 2014, beginning with Grammy-winning musician Tim O'Brien, former Assistant Producer Joni Deutsch, who guest-hosted twice, WV Singer-Songwriter Todd Burge, CBS Sunday Morning correspondent Conor Knighton, and Tony Award winner and WV native Michael Cerveris.

 Since March 2018, country music singer and West Virginia native Mattea has been a regular guest host.
-Mattea first appeared on Mountain Stage in November of 1985 and has appeared on the show more times than any other female artist, and she is second to Tim O'Brien for total number of appearances.
+Mattea first appeared on Mountain Stage in November 1985 and has appeared on the show more times than any other female artist, and she is second to Tim O'Brien for total number of appearances.
 On September 9, 2021, it was announced that Mattea will be the permanent host of Mountain Stage, succeeding Groce.